skaminp/mpv-scripts/README.md

 To scale B and C according to zoom level we need the ratio which is the scaled image divided by the original image, converted to log base 2.
 For instance a 720p image scaled to 1080p has a ratio of 3 and a log base 2 ratio of 0.585.
 A 1080p image scaled to 720p has a ratio of 0.667 and a log base 2 ratio of -0.585.

-So the log base 2 ratio is a nice linearly scaling number with an origin of 0 whic can be plugged into our formula.
+So the log base 2 ratio is a nice linearly scaling number with an origin of 0 which can be plugged into our formula.
 Now we want to modify our formula to be a gradual curve between 0 and 1 in the positive direction.

 <p align="center">
     <img src = "https://upload.wikimedia.org/wikipedia/commons/6/6f/Gjl-t%28x%29.svg">